 You might already be, or you’re soon to become a bit of an outdoor gear addict.
 You’ve worked hard, bought your gear, and now you need a place to store it all.
 Having a gear shed that is organised, clean and practical makes accessing your gear easier, encourages you to use it and in turn, allows you more time to get outdoors.

 Here are some helpful tips for getting your shed set up for your gear.

 Before you begin, you need to establish – do the car(s) live in the shed?
 Whatever the answer significantly determines how you organise your space.
 There’s a range of factors to consider… alternatives (carport), security (sketchy neighbourhood), potential hazards (weather, bird crap, tree debris) and shed access (not big enough to comfortably access vehicle).

 Personally, we have a long, private driveway so that’s where the cars live and that allows me full use of our small ‘one car’ shed.

 Think about how you can work around your vehicle.

 2. Invest in Shelving

 You’re going to waste a huge amount of space without maximising the wall’s potential with shelving.
-With IKEA, Hardware Stores and even Gumtree now offering affordable options, there should be no excuse for not being able to source cost-effective shelving.
+With IKEA, hardware stores and even Gumtree and Facebook Marketplace now offering affordable options, there should be no excuse for not being able to source cost-effective shelving.